-Note: You don't need to set a STUN server up if you have already configured a TURN relay, because TURN is just an extension of STUN.
+Note: You don't need to configure both STUN and TURN, because TURN already includes STUN functionality.

 VP8 VP8 is a video compression format created by On2 Technologies as a successor to VP7.
 Its patents rights are owned by Google, who made an irrevocable patent promise on its patents for implementing it and released a specification under the Creative Commons Attribution 3.0 license.